 If an athlete is bleeding and other participants are at risk of exposure to his/her blood, the athlete's participation in the match must be interrupted until the bleeding has stopped, and the wound has been cleaned with an antiseptic solution and securely covered.
 A one minute technical time-out would be applied by the referee in order to rectify the situation and stop the bleeding before a legal substitution, exceptional substitution, or injury time-out would become necessary.
+The players are to remain on the court while the situation is being rectified.
 The technical time-out is not charged to either team.
 The technical time-out may occur only once for the same player in the match.
 Record on the scoresheet under remarks.